 - Medieval and Renaissance French washed their clothes in lavender soaps.
 Interestingly, its name comes from the Latin word “lavare,” which means “to wash”

 - Ancient Greeks used lavender medicinally to treat insomnia, backaches, and mental illness, as well as to prepare the marital bed

 What to Expect at Seafoam Lavender Garden

-The farm itself is 132-acres, with the lavender fields making up a small portion of that land.
+The Seafoam Lavender Garden farm itself is 132-acres.
+The lavender fields making up a small portion of that land.

 How Long To Spend at The Seafoam Lavender Fields & Boutique Shop

-Part of the charm is the meditative quality of this experience.
+Part of the charm of a visit is the meditative quality of this experience.

-Plan to spend a leisurely hour or so enjoying the walk through rows of lavender, admiring perennial beds, gazing in the pond, and relaxing.
+Plan to spend a leisurely hour or so enjoying the walk through rows of lavender.
+You’ll admire the perennial beds, can gaze in the pond, and simply relax.

-While you’re there, you can harvest some lavender bouquets for yourself through their “U-Pick” harvest program or participate in a free guided tour through the lavender fields.
+While you’re there, you can harvest some lavender bouquets for yourself through their “U-Pick” harvest program.
+Or, you can participate in a free guided tour through the lavender fields.